stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 $15 = 0xc1fd0004
 ```

-Here we see the value gdb reads is `0x86330004`, but the address of the variable is
+Here we see the value GDB reads is `0x86330004`, but the address of the variable is
 `0xc1fd0004`.
 This is a kernel address as we see the `0xc0000000` address offset.

 Let's inspect the assembly code that is running.